test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 *Step 3: Define values for the identified parameters*

-For every variant (*V1-V3*) introduce an indicidual configuration file containing the values for this variant.
+For every variant (*V1-V3*) introduce an individual configuration file containing the values for this variant.

 *Step 4: Define values for all remaining parameters that are not specific for any variant or test bench*